Dominican Republic: Religion

 Christianity is the most widely professed religion in the Dominican Republic.
 Historically, Catholicism dominated the religious practices of the country, and as the official religion of the state it receives financial support from the government.
 As of 2014, 57% of the population (5.7 million) identified themselves as Roman Catholics and 23% (2.3 million) as Protestants (in Latin American countries, Protestants are often called Evangelicos because they emphasize personal and public evangelising and many are Evangelical Protestant or of a Pentecostal group).
-From 1896 to 1907 missionaries from the Episcopal, Free Methodist, Seventh-day Adventist and Moravians churches began work in the Dominican Republic.
+From 1896 to 1907 missionaries from the Episcopal, Free Methodist, Seventh-day Adventist and Moravian churches began work in the Dominican Republic.
 Three percent of the 10.63 million Dominican Republic population are Seventh-day Adventists.
 Recent immigration as well as proselytizing efforts have brought in other religious groups, with the following shares of the population: Spiritist: 2.2%, The Church of Jesus Christ of Latter-day Saints: 1.3%, Buddhist: 0.1%, Baháʼí: 0.1%, Chinese Folk Religion: 0.1%, Islam: 0.02%, Judaism: 0.01%.

 The Catholic Church began to lose its strong dominance in the late 19th century.
 This was due to a lack of funding, priests, and support programs.
 During the same time, Protestant Evangelicalism began to gain wider support "with their emphasis on personal responsibility and family rejuvenation, economic entrepreneurship, and biblical fundamentalism".
 The Dominican Republic has two Catholic patroness saints: Nuestra Señora de la Altagracia (Our Lady Of High Grace) and Nuestra Señora de las Mercedes (Our Lady Of Mercy).

 The Dominican Republic has historically granted extensive religious freedom.
 According to the United States Department of State, "The constitution specifies that there is no state church and provides for freedom of religion and belief.
 A concordat with the Vatican designates Catholicism as the official religion and extends special privileges to the Catholic Church not granted to other religious groups.
 These include the legal recognition of church law, use of public funds to underwrite some church expenses, and complete exoneration from customs duties."
 In the 1950s restrictions were placed upon churches by the government of Trujillo.
 Letters of protest were sent against the mass arrests of government adversaries.
 Trujillo began a campaign against the Catholic Church and planned to arrest priests and bishops who preached against the government.
 This campaign ended before it was put into place, with his assassination.

 During World War II a group of Jews escaping Nazi Germany fled to the Dominican Republic and founded the city of Sosúa.
 It has remained the center of the Jewish population since.